dsiddharth2/moo-pin/README.md

 moo-pin
 =======

-Pinterest type pluginf for loading the items
+Pinterest type plugin for loading the items